TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 ## fluidDestructionDisabled

-Disable block destruction by liquid flowing
+Disable block destruction by fluid flowing

-Fluid will just simple stopped at the state before destroying the block
+Fluid will just simply stop at the state before destroying the block

 It's useful to prevent liquid from accidentally flooding your redstone wiring in creative